-"These journals are chiefly valuable for their topographical descriptions, and "These journals are chiefly valuable for their topographical descriptions, and "These journals are chiefly valuable for their topographical descriptions, and they form an indirect contribution to the Social History of Scotland.
-They will be read with pleasure by every one who has enjoyed Lord Cockburn's Memorials, to which work indeed they form an interesting and worthy supplement."-Scotsman.
+"These journals are chiefly valuable for their topographical descriptions, and they form an indirect contribution to the Social History of Scotland.
+They will be read with pleasure by every one who has enjoyed Lord Cockburn's Memorials, to which work indeed they form an interesting and worthy supplement."- Scotsman.

 Archibald Constable and his Literary Correspondents: A Memorial.
 By his Son, THOMAS CONSTABLE.
-3 vols. demy 8vo, with Portrait, 36s.
+3 vols. demy 8vo, with Por-

 Seeking the Sun: An Egyptian Holiday.
 Being Letters reprinted from the Scotsman.
-By Charles A. Cooper.
+By CHARLES A. COOPER.
 Crown 8vo, 3s.
 6d.

 Horses in Accident and Disease.
-By J. ROALFE COX.
-Demy 8vo, Illustrated.
+By J. ROALFE Cox.
+Demy Svo, Illustrated.
 5s.

 The Earldom of Mar, in Sunshine and in Shade, during Five Hundred Years.
-With incidental Notices of the leading Cases of Scottish Dignities from the reign of King Charles I. till now.
+With incidental Notices of the leading Cases of Scottish Dignities from the reign of King Charles I, till now.
 By Alexander, Earl of Crawford and Balcarres, Lord Lindsay, etc. etc. 2 vols. demy 8vo, 32s.